textileio/community/docs/install/the-daemon.md

 ## Run

 Once you have `textile` available on your system, you can run your own peer.

+### Create a new wallet

-The first step is to create a new [here](/learn/wallet).
+The first step is to create a new [wallet](/concepts/the-wallet).

 Textile uses a hierarchical deterministic (HD) wallet to derive account keys from a set of unique words, called a [mnemonic phrase](https://en.bitcoin.it/wiki/Seed_phrase).
-Read more about the wallet [here](/learn/wallet).

-!!! info
-    Every key "inside" an HD wallet can be derived from this mnemonic phrase.
-Effectively, the wallet _is_ the mnemonic phrase.

-### Create a new wallet

     textile wallet init